JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 It worked, but three functions was cumbersome and complicated.
 I even put a note in that tutorial saying it took me forever to figure out how to do that.
 I had to do it so often that I even wrote a custom function to accomplish it and just had it at the top of all my scripts.

 Using the new `pivot_longer` function, here's one way that closely approximates my old code.
-I use the same `pivot_longer` to make it in the one-measurement-per-row format we had before and then I use the inverse `pivot_wider` to spread it back out a little bit.
+I use the same `pivot_longer` to make it in the one-measurement-per-row format we had before and then I use the inverse function, `pivot_wider`, to spread it back out a little bit.

 ```r
 joey %>%